Red House Rocks

 Red House Rocks, West Virginia

-Graffiti covers the Red House Rocks at Red House, West Virginia, a landmark long used by boatman on the Kanawha.
+Graffiti covers the Red House Rocks at Red House, West Virginia, a landmark long used by boat crews on the Kanawha.

-According to some sources, the community of Red House was so-named for its location below the rocks, a section of which resembled a red house.
-Boatman used the red-house rock to mark the approach of the treacherous Red House Shoal, a ledge in the river with a three-foot drop.
+The community of Red House was named for its location below the rocks, part of which, from afar, resembled a red house.
+Boat crews on the river used the rock to mark the approach of the treacherous Red House Shoal, a ledge with a three-foot drop.

-The rocks are of the Waynesburg Sandstone and are some 60-feet thick along a ridge top and ascend more than 400 feet above the river.
-This sandstone also outcrops across the valley near Upland, West Virginia, on the divide between the valleys of the Kanawha and Ohio River.
+The rocks are of the Waynesburg Sandstone, 60 feet thick along a ridge top, and ascend more than 400 feet above the river.
+This sandstone also outcrops across the valley near Upland, West Virginia, on the divide between the valleys of the Kanawha and Ohio rivers.

 Red House Rocks Links